 Some of the applicants for the program so far have wondered why they should work for a client through Xomnia instead of just working for a company directly.
 The biggest reason why, in my opinion, is that next to being able to develop yourself through the training program, you also have the knowledge and experience of Xomnia’s core team at your disposal.

 Xomnia's team consists of many medior and senior data professionals with all kinds of backgrounds.
 There is at least one expert on every data subject that you can think of and everyone loves to share knowledge and help others.
 At my client, I am the only person who knows anything about data engineering, but so far I have not felt overwhelmed by the difficulty of the work even once because I have been able to ask questions to the core team and have them verify my ideas at any time during the week.

 In addition to this, the development program’s social supervisor, Lisanne, who is also an experienced data scientist and consultant, takes good care of the participants by regularly checking in with us to make sure we remain able to develop ourselves optimally.
 She’s also always available to help if any problems occur at the client and will support the program’s participants in setting goals for their personal development.
 Another thing I personally love about the program is that Fridays are very different from the rest of the working week, which makes Thursday evenings already feel like the weekend ;)

 Join our team of top-notch data and AI professionals.
 Click here to view our vacancies.

 The culture at Xomnia

-Interested in joining our Machine Learning Engineering Development Program?
+Interested in joining our Data and ML Engineering Program?
 Click here to view our vacancy.